 This fee is paid by all degree and/or on-campus students except those completing their Supervised Ministry Experience or Student Teaching.
-Resources from this fee are used to provide opportunities which will enhance the student's spiritual life experience while a Kingswood student.
+Resources from this fee are used to provide opportunities which will enhance the student's spiritual life experience while at Kingswood.